promptfoo/promptfoo/site/docs/providers/openai.md

 You can specify JavaScript callbacks that are automatically called to create the output of a function tool call.

-This requires definining your config in a JavaScript file instead of YAML.
+This requires defining your config in a JavaScript file instead of YAML.

 ```js
 module.exports = /** @type {import('promptfoo').TestSuiteConfig} */ ({